 “These experiences provided me with a broader understanding of the roles associated with leading a course and gave me the unique opportunity as an undergraduate to interact with the professor and be involved in the course not just as a student, but as a teaching fellow,” she says.
 “It was a valuable learning experience from which I gained a new perspective and appreciation for the course.”

-Demler says she gained teaching and leadership schools have prepared her well for the pursuit of graduate studies and beyond following USU graduation.
+Demler says she gained teaching and leadership skills that have prepared her well for the pursuit of graduate studies and beyond following USU graduation.

 A native of Layton, Utah, Sarah Ellis is a Mathematics and Statistics Composite Teaching major with a minor in Family and Human Development.